- Paved pathways throughout The Living Desert make exploring accessible for strollers and wheelchairs.

 - Nursing Lounge: Quiet place for moms to care for and breastfeed their babies in privacy.

 - Shade trees and misted rest spots all throughout the park provide comfort during the warm days.

-- First aid stations, restrooms, baby changing stations and ATMs are available.
-We accept American Express, Master Card, Visa, Discover and Diner's Club.
+- First aid stations, restrooms, and baby changing stations.
+We accept American Express, Master Card, Visa and Discover.

 - No locker facilities are available.

 - Drinking fountains are conveniently located throughout the park.

 - Bottled water is available for purchase in our cafe, grill, snack stand and vending machines.